-- Students should expect to spend about 8 hours per week reading, doing homework and preparing for class in order to do well. - Study the textbook regularly.
-Do not wait until just before the homework is due or a test is imminent.
-Class discussion will not cover all of the assigned material, but students will have the opportunity to ask questions about any of the assigned material. - When reading the assigned textbook sections, complete the Check your understanding problems interspersed in the text. - Identify concepts or reasoning that were not clear to you from the reading. - Complete the WebAssign questions after reading.
-It will take longer to complete the WebAssign homework if the textbook reading assignments are not completed first.
+Pre-class assignments: Students should expect to spend about 8 hours per week reading, doing homework, and otherwise preparing for class.
+Studying the textbook regularly and not waiting until just before homework is due or a test is imminent will be of great benefit.
+Much of the material builds on itself, so having a good understanding of earlier material will make the new material more approachable.
+When reading the assigned textbook sections, complete the "Check your understanding" problems interspersed in the text, identify concepts or reasoning that was not clear to you and complete the Reading Guides.
+Answer all questions on the Reading Guide and take note of any material that is not clear to you.
+Take note of clicker questions and in-class problems that are not clear and bring them to office hours or the help session.